buuug7/notes/road-map/frontend/css/basic.md

 - if the browser window is less wide than 600px,it will show a horizontal scrolling bar
 - if the browser window is wider than 600px,the blockquote will stay 600px wide and not take up the whole space

-because we have only set the width, the blockquote remians fluid in height,the height becomes the variable dimension to fit the blockquote's content.
+because we have only set the width, the blockquote remains fluid in height,the height becomes the variable dimension to fit the blockquote's content.

 ### Setting both height and width